CnCNet/xna-cncnet-client/Docs/DiscordRichPresence.md

 About Discord Rich Presence
 -----------------------------------
 Discord Rich Presence (DRP) is a useful feature that allows Discord users to show the details about the currently active game or application to other users.
-With DRP existing players can show their activity to their friends and spread awareness of your mod/game, thus incresing popularity.
+With DRP existing players can show their activity to their friends and spread awareness of your mod/game, thus increasing popularity.

 https://user-images.githubusercontent.com/61310813/230956028-815a5539-8fb8-43dd-9134-4033a9dcc049.mp4